KWSeaman/codingame_solutions/README.md

-# Solutions to Codinggames Problems
+# Solutions to CodinGame Problems